 Alcoholism's Negative Effects on My Marriage and Family

-Alcoholism is a chronic health condition that is developed through internal and external influences.
-Some of these influences include: the individual's genetics, family history, his or her mentality, social environments and the degree of stress in his or her life and how they cope with that stress.
+Alcoholism is a chronic health condition that develops through internal and external influences.
+Some of these influences include: the individual's genetics, family history, mentality, social environment, and the degree of stress in his or her life and how they cope with that stress.
 Alcoholism can have a detrimental impact on marriages and families.
-It has a severely destructive path with effects and consequences that can potentially last a lifetime.
+It has a severely destructive path with consequences that can potentially last a lifetime.

 Alcoholism can cause added financial worries.
 Money being used for alcohol takes away from the family and everyday expenses, which may cause bills to go unpaid.
-Additionally, the alcoholic may get arrested for DUI's and in turn have to pay substanial fines and a court cost.
+Additionally, the alcoholic may get arrested for DUI's and in turn have to pay substantial fines and a court cost.
 The alcoholic's mistakes cost the entire family, adding to the stress for the non-alcoholic spouse or partner.
 They may have to take on more financial responsibility to ensure the bills will be paid.

 Alcoholism does not just affect the alcoholic.
 It affects the entire family.
 Those individuals that are sincere in reaching out for help and truly have the desire to end the abuse should be supported and treated with patience.
 Sometimes a marriage can be saved depending on the amount of damage that has been done.
 This journey will not be easy and will require much understanding to start the healing process and mend the hurt that has been caused.
 However, if the alcoholic refuses to receive any help and continues with harmful behavior towards themselves and his or her family, the non-alcoholic spouse or partner may be forced to make some very tough decisions in order to do what's best for the family.